GautierBlandin/recipe-browser/apps/desktop/README.md

 # Run the desktop app in development mode
 nx serve desktop-app

+# Run the desktop app in production mode
+nx serve desktop-app

 # Package the app for distribution
 nx package desktop-app
 ```